jimmylizheng/jimmylizheng.github.io/_pages/about.md

 # News

 I was awarded with [Wang Chu Chien-Wen Research Award](https://scholarships.engin.umich.edu/featured/tonywang/) recently.
-I will join SODA Lab advised by Professor [Jiasi Chen](https://jiasi.engin.umich.edu/) from May 1st and the research scholarship will be used to support my project about Macheine Learning in
+I will join SODA Lab advised by Professor [Jiasi Chen](https://jiasi.engin.umich.edu/) from May 1st and the research scholarship will be used to support my project about Macheine Learning in summer.

 # Publication